-Develop leadership skills in social justice issues & invest “sweat equity” to improve impacted communities.
-Work towards Habitat's mission of building affordable homes, stronger communities and hope through meaningful neighborhood engagement projects and recreational activities in Gaithersburg and Rockville, MD.
+Develop leadership skills in social justice and invest “sweat equity” to improve impacted communities where Habitat for Humanity of Metro MD is building affordable homes, stronger communities and hope through meaningful neighborhood engagement projects and recreational activities in Gaithersburg and Rockville, MD.

 - Tailored to both middle school and high school students

 - June 17th, 2024 – June 21st, 2024